Futurama (video game): Reception

+Legacy

-Related media and legacy
+Related media

 Cutscenes and some in-game footage were compiled into a 30-minute feature titled Futurama: The Lost Adventure, provided by Cohen, described by him as "the 73rd episode" of the show.
 Included as a special feature with the direct-to-DVD movie Futurama: The Beast with a Billion Backs, released on June 24, 2008.
 With Unique Development Studios having gone out of business, the production team were unable to acquire the original full-quality video files for the cutscenes, and instead sourced the footage by recording video from an Xbox console running the game.
 The Lost Adventure compilation also removes meta references to being a video game and adds new effects to the sound mix.
-The music during the end credits of the game is later used in the four straight-to-DVD Futurama films; in the extended intro of Bender's Big Score, and rearranged versions during the end credits of the subsequent three films (The Beast with a Billion Backs, Bender's Game, and Into the Wild Green Yonder).
+The music during the end credits of the game were later used in the four DVD Futurama films; in the extended intro of Bender's Big Score, and rearranged versions during the end credits of the subsequent three films (The Beast with a Billion Backs, Bender's Game, and Into the Wild Green Yonder).

-The game served as inspiration to make a modified version of Simpsons: Hit & Run, Futurama: Hit & Run.